Huddersfield: Music

 Huddersfield Choral Society founded in 1836, claims to be the UK's leading choral society.
 Its history was chronicled in the book 'And The Glory, written to commemorate the society's 150th anniversary in 1986 – its title derived from a chorus in Handel's landmark Oratorio Messiah.

-The annual Huddersfield Contemporary Music Festival is held in the town which is also home to the Huddersfield Philharmonic Orchestra and the Huddersfield Singers.
+The annual Huddersfield Contemporary Music Festival is held in the town, which is also home to the Huddersfield Philharmonic Orchestra and the Huddersfield Singers.

-On Christmas Day 1977, the Sex Pistols played their last two British shows, a matinee for the children of striking firefighters, at Ivanhoe's nightclub, before embarking on their ill-fated US tour which saw the group's acrimonious collapse.
-In the early-mid-1990s, Flex, an underground Jungle/Drum 'n' Bass record label, was founded by musician and BBC Radio 1Xtra DJ, L Double.
-In 2000 another independent record label Chocolate Fireguard Records was founded by singer Pat Fulgoni who developed a three-stage community music event, Timeless Festival, in Ravensknowle Park, featuring a range of electronica, hip hop and rock music.
+On Christmas Day 1977, the Sex Pistols played their last two British shows, a matinee for the children of striking firefighters, at Ivanhoe's nightclub; this was before embarking on an ill-fated US tour which saw the group's acrimonious collapse.
+An independent record label, Chocolate Fireguard Records, was founded in 2000 by singer Pat Fulgoni who developed a three-stage community music event, Timeless Festival, in Ravensknowle Park, featuring a range of electronica, hip hop and rock music.

-There are other annual music festivals held in the town and surrounding area, examples being the Marsden Jazz Festival, Mrs Sunderland, Electric Spring, Janet Beaumont, the Holmfirth Festivals, and the Haydn Wood (Linthwaite).
+There are other annual music festivals held in the town and surrounding area; examples include the Marsden Jazz Festival, Mrs Sunderland, Electric Spring, Janet Beaumont, the Holmfirth Festivals, and the Haydn Wood (Linthwaite).
 The Haydn Wood (for under 21s) and Mrs Sunderland festival focus on musical and oratorial performance.
 The Electric Spring festival is an exploration of electronic and experimental music, featuring the 50-channel, 64-loudspeaker Huddersfield Immersive Sound System (HISS).
-The Mrs Sunderland Music festival is the second oldest in the United Kingdom, started in 1889 lasting for nine days each year.
+The Mrs Sunderland Music festival is the second oldest in the United Kingdom, started in 1889, lasting for nine days each year.
 Free music concerts have been put on for the town, including bands such as the Ordinary Boys, the Script and Elliott Minor.
-There are many local choirs, youth and adult, a noted example of the latter being the Honley Male Voice Choir.
+There are many local choirs, youth and adult, an example of the latter being the Honley Male Voice Choir.

 Home-grown musical talent of all kinds is complemented by the student intake to the University of Huddersfield's music department.
 "The Sheriff of Huddersfield" is a song by heavy metal band Iron Maiden on the B-side of their 1986 single "Wasted Years", written about their co-manager Rod Smallwood, leaving his home town of Huddersfield and struggling to settle into life in Los Angeles.
-Huddersfield is home to thrash metal band Evile, dance rock band Kava Kava, the birthplace of the synthpop musician Billy Currie (of Ultravox and Visage), the hard rock bassist John McCoy who played with Neo and Gillan.
+Huddersfield is home to thrash metal band Evile, dance rock band Kava Kava, the birthplace of the synthpop musician Billy Currie (of Ultravox and Visage), and the hard rock bassist John McCoy who played with Neo and Gillan.